 Gastrointestinal stromal tumour (GIST) - metastatic or unresectable

-The Pharmaceutical Benefits Scheme subsidises imatinib mesylate for patients with metastatic or unresectable malignant gastrointestinal stromal tumour.
+The PBS subsidises imatinib mesilate for patients with metastatic or unresectable malignant gastrointestinal stromal tumour.

-The Pharmaceutical Benefits Scheme subsidises imatinib mesylate for patients with metastatic or unresectable malignant gastrointestinal stromal tumour (GIST).
+The Pharmaceutical Benefits Scheme subsidises imatinib mesilate for patients with metastatic or unresectable malignant gastrointestinal stromal tumour (GIST).

-For patients with metastatic or unresectable malignant gastrointestinal stromal tumour, treatment with imatinib mesylate (Glivec®) may be authorised through the Pharmaceutical Benefits Scheme (PBS) under section 85 of the National Health Act 1953.
+For patients with metastatic or unresectable malignant gastrointestinal stromal tumour, treatment with imatinib mesilate (Glivec®) may be authorised through the Pharmaceutical Benefits Scheme (PBS) under section 85 of the National Health Act 1953.

-The Schedule of Pharmaceutical Benefits on the PBS website outlines restrictions for prescribing imatinib mesylate.
+The Schedule of Pharmaceutical Benefits on the PBS website outlines restrictions for prescribing imatinib mesilate.